DATA & INSIGHTS | 3 minute read

 SHARE THIS ARTICLE

 In e-commerce, one metric stands out as a powerful driver of revenue and profitability: Average Order Value.
 AOV measures the average amount customers spend per transaction and provides insights into customer purchasing behavior.
-Increasing AOV can be a game-changer, enabling businesses to generate more revenue without acquiring additional customers.
+Increasing AOV can be a game-changer, enabling businesses to generate more revenue without acquiring more customers.

-What is AOV?
+What is Average Order Value?

 For example, if your e-commerce store generated 500 000 in revenue from 1 000 orders in a month, your AOV is 500.
 This means that, on average, each customer spent 500 per transaction.

-Why is AOV important?
+Why is Average Order Value important?

 AOV is a crucial metric for several reasons.
 Raising AOV helps you make the most of your existing customer base.
 By encouraging customers to spend more per transaction, you can grow your revenue without increasing customer acquisition costs (CAC).